yozhykovanatolii/WeatherApp/README.md

-# Simply Weather Android App
+# Weather Android App
+This weather app for Android shows the current weather and the 5-day forecast for a specific city.

 ## Technologies / Tools used for building this app include
 - Java